WHO IS A LAWYER?

 REQUIREMENT FOR COMMUNICATION?

 In Three Rivers No 5 the Court of Appeal considered the status of “preparatory materials” created by individuals within the client organisation for the purpose of obtaining legal advice, but which did not actually constitute lawyer/client communications – eg factual reports or summarises put together so that the lawyer can advise.
 The court held that such materials created by “non-client” employees (in the narrow sense of “client” referred to above) were not privileged.
 The court did not address the status of any such preparatory materials produced by the actual “client”.
-Given its emphasis on the need for a lawyer / client communication, the effect of Three Rivers No 5 may be that preparatory materials will not be privileged even if they are created by the actual client, if they are not in fact communications (or draft communications) with the lawyer.
+Given its emphasis on the need for a lawyer / client communication, the effect of Three Rivers No 5 seems to be that preparatory materials will not be privileged even if they are created by the actual client, if they are not in fact communications (or draft communications) with the lawyer.

 The subsequent High Court decision in National Westminster Bank Plc v Rabobank Nederland EWHC 2332 (Comm) interpreted Three Rivers No 5 as denying privilege to such preparatory materials.
 In that case the court had to consider whether the defendant could claim privilege over documents prepared by the head of the defendant’s credit audit group (which had been disclosed “in error” and which the defendant sought to recover).
 The defendant claimed legal advice privilege on the basis that: